History

 UAS Race in Latin American History examines the significance of race in the region from the colonial era through the 20th century.
 We’ll begin with a theoretical exploration of the concept of race before moving on to efforts by the Spanish and Portuguese crowns to establish a specific racial regime to accompany colonialism and the response of the popular classes to those efforts.
 We’ll move on to the wars for independence and the 19th century, when Latin Americans generated new ideologies in association with attempts to forge new national identities.
 We then move on to the 1920s and 1930s, when a sea change in thinking about race resulted in the emergence of the ideologies that are prevalent in the region today.
 Students will then pursue independent research projects examining the current significance of race in the region.
 Major themes to be explored include: the importance of race in the Spanish colonial project, the impact of the wars of independence on race relations, the influence of international currents of thought, and the relationship between ideology and actual conditions.
 (1/2 credit) (11th and 12th Graders only)

-Not Offered This Year; Offered in Alternate Years
+Courses Offered in Alternate Years

 Comparative Religion: Our Search for Meaning considers the question: what is the meaning of life?
 We explore some of the answers offered by Native American religions, Hinduism, Buddhism, Judaism, Christianity and Islam.
 Specifically, we focus on the following topics: creation, the nature of God and man, self-discovery, community, scriptures and rituals.
 We visit places of worship and invite spokespersons of various faiths to come speak to us.
 In addition, each student conducts a research project on a particular Bay Area religious community.
 (1/2 credit) (11th and 12th graders only)